 IFTTT is a service that lets you create powerful connections with one simple statement:

-In the scenario above, if you published a blog post, then it would automatically get posted onto Facebook and Twitter.
+In the scenario above, if you published a blog post, then it would automatically get posted on Facebook and Twitter.
 That’s how IFTTT works.

 Mission critical tool #2: KISSmetrics

-Wouldn’t you love to get double the amount of visitors to your website?
-Well it sounds great and all, but if those visitors don’t convert into customers, what’s the point?
+Wouldn’t you love to get double the number of visitors to your website?
+Well, it sounds great and all, but if those visitors don’t convert into customers, what’s the point?

 KISSmetrics takes a different approach to analytics.
 Instead of focusing on vanity metrics, it focuses on actionable metrics.

-Incase you aren’t familiar with vanity metrics, think of them as: bounce rates, pageviews, time of site… etc. All of those metrics don’t really impact your bottom line (unless you are an ad driven site).
+In case you aren’t familiar with vanity metrics, they are: bounce rates, pageviews, time on site… etc. All of those metrics don’t really impact your bottom line (unless you are an ad driven site).
 Just because you improve your bounce rate, it doesn’t mean you will make more money.

 Mission critical tool #3: Hootsuite

-Facebook, Twitter, Linkedin, and Google Plus are just a few examples of popular social media sites.
+Facebook, Twitter, LinkedIn and Google+ are just a few examples of popular social media sites.
 We all know it is important to be on all of them, but it is a pain in the butt to manage them all.

-With Hootsuite you can easily manage all of your social profiles in one place.
-Plus you can use it to schedule your posts as well, which will save you time.
-For example you know that tweeting early in the morning or late at night may not be as effective as tweeting in the middle of the day.
+With Hootsuite, you can easily manage all of your social profiles in one place.
+Plus, you can use it to schedule your posts, which will save you time.
+For example, you know that tweeting early in the morning or late at night may not be as effective as tweeting in the middle of the day.

-If you only have time during the early morning or late nights, you can schedule tweets in advance on Hootsuite.
-It will automatically tweet things out for you or post on your social profiles during the ideal time so your messages will get the most visibility.
+If you only have time during the early morning or late night, you can schedule tweets in advance on Hootsuite.
+It will automatically tweet things for you or post on your social profiles during the ideal time so your messages will get the most visibility.

 Mission critical tool#4: Qualaroo

 Do you think analytics can tell you everything you need to know about your website vsitiors?
-No. Analytics only provides quantitative data, such as showing you how many sales you got in the last 30 days.
+No. Analytics only provide quantitative data, e.g, how many sales you got in the last 30 days.

-But what analytics won’t show you is why some people weren’t willing to buy from your website.
-To get that information you have to gather qualitative data.
-Qualitative data will answer a lot of your “why” based questions, such as:
+What analytics won’t show you is why some people weren’t willing to buy from your website.
+To get that information, you have to gather qualitative data.
+Qualitative data will answer a lot of your “why”-based questions, such as:

 - Why aren’t people buying?